 Perfect Instagram decors?
 Check

 So close and yet so undiscovered by Santiago tourists.
-It’s a rarity these days but Barrio Italia is such an exceptional gem.
-To get to Barrio Italia one just hops into the nearest Metro Station and hops off at Metro Station Santa Isabel.
-BOOM, you’re in Barrio Italia.
-In just a couple of minutes, you’ll find yourself in the midst of 7 blocks of hipster heaven.
+It's a rarity these days but Barrio Italia is such an exceptional gem.
+To get to Barrio Italia in Santiago, Chile one just hops into the nearest Metro Station and hops off at Metro Station Santa Isabel.
+In just a couple of minutes, you'll find yourself in the midst of 7 blocks of undiscovered heaven.

 Barrio Italia is one big open-air gallery, lined with postcard-perfect shops.
 You best enjoy it by simply strolling around and getting a little lost (or as lost as you can be in a 7-block radius).
 Undoubtedly you will step through an unassuming door into a full arcade of designer boutiques.
 Barrio Italia is full of surprises!